Chimoney/chimoney-developer-examples/chimoney-checkout-test-node/README.md

 - Lack of access to affordable loans for underserved individuals, with rigid repayment schedules and high transaction costs.

 **Proposed Solution:**
-Develop a flexible micro-loan platform using Chimoney’s Interledger-enabled API to manage loans with real-time payments and flexible repayment schedules.
+Develop a flexible micro-loan platform  to manage loans with real-time payments and flexible repayment schedules.

 ### Flow Using Chimoney Interledger enabled API:
 1. **Sub-account Setup:**